 Upon completion of all program requirements, students earn a Certificate of Completion in Public Safety Telecommunications.

 The costs for taking the examination is included in the program’s total fee.

-For the August 2017 class, submit your application today.
-For the January 2018 class, applications are due by October 12, 2017.
+For the July 2019 class, submit your application today.
+Applications are due by April 11th, 2019.
 However, applications will be accepted until the class fills.

 All fees are subject to change.

 Please contact the Student Services Department for current costs.